danrog303/epubify/README.md

 - Writing book cover (from file or from http(s) url)
 - Writing images (from file or from http(s) url)
 - Writing multiple chapters and generating table of contents
-- Modular design, making the library easily expandable
+- Modular design, which makes the library easily expandable

 ## 🔧 How to use?
 ### 1️⃣ How to build the library?